-An exchange traded fund is a hybrid investment vehicle which amalgamates the features of a index fund and a mutal fund.
-Here, the partcipants paly the role of market makers.
+An exchange-traded fund is a hybrid investment vehicle which amalgamates the features of an index fund and a mutual fund.
+Here, the participants play the role of market makers.

-When one is ready to invest in various investment scheme, he/she should know that which scheme will give a good return at low cost and in short period of time.
-For this, one needs to understand the difference between Mutual Fund and ETF.
+When one is ready to invest in a various investment scheme, he/she should know that which scheme will give a good return at low cost and in a short period of time.
+For this, one needs to understand the difference between Mutual Funds and ETF.

 Content: Mutual Fund Vs ETF